 I placed the magazine I was flipping through on the bench and walked over to the window.
 Outside, a yellow fire and rescue truck revved its engine and sped along the short runway blaring its siren.
 On the far end, a scrawny brown cow that had been grazing on the grass beside the pavement strip meandered off into the field beyond barely taking notice of the truck barreling down toward it.
 Runway clearance island-style.

-I laughed, wondering if this was an everyday drill. “ at might just be the most exciting thing to happen on this sleepy island.”
+I laughed, wondering if this was an everyday drill. "that might just be the most exciting thing to happen on this sleepy island."
 I wrapped my arms around Patrick and kissed him.
-“We may not have found your elusive Japanese glass ball, but we did discover Anegada.
-It’s not so mythical after all.”
+"We may not have found your elusive Japanese glass ball, but we did discover Anegada.
+It's not so mythical after all."